 These collections of stories about missionaries from around the world are written especially for children, but adults will enjoy the stories too!

 If you glance through the titles in the Christian Heroes Then and Now series, you may be surprised at some of the names you see.
-While many of these books speak directly about great missionaries who spent their lives serving God abroad, these non-fictionalised books offer a good way to get to know the stories of great Christian men and women who served God in many different ways throughout the decades.
+While many of these books speak directly about great missionaries who spent their lives serving God abroad, these non-fictionalized books offer a good way to get to know the stories of great Christian men and women who served God in many different ways throughout the decades.

-Though the books in this series were written for 8-12 year olds, these stories are really inspiring for the whole family!
+Though the books in this series were written for 8-12-year-olds, these stories are really inspiring for the whole family!
 Available—>HERE

 These books are a little bit different than the first series in this list.
-Dave and Neta Jackson have written a series of fictional stories for elementary aged children about some of the great missionaries in Christian history.
+Dave and Neta Jackson have written a series of fictional stories for elementary-aged children about some of the great missionaries in Christian history.
 The actual story is fictional, but the setting and the missionary are real.
 It’s a good way to glimpse the culture and the people that people like David Livingston and Amy Carmichael lived and worked with.

-The authors’ emphasize trusting God, making hard decisions, and serving others in each of the books that I read.
+The authors emphasize trusting God, making hard decisions, and serving others in each of the books that I read.
 Available—>HERE

 The Trailblazer series focuses on the “trailblazers” in the literal sense: the men and women who went ahead and broke the ground for others to follow later.
 The Missionaries and Medics set is number two in a six-set series that explores the lives of many different kinds of great Christian heroes in all walks of life.